On evaluation of joint risk for non-negative multivariate risks under dependence uncertainty: Preliminaries

-Such a function $g$ is called a distortion function, and $g \circ P$ is call a distorted probability.
-It is well known that the distortion risk measure includes the value at risk (VaR) and conditional value at risk (CVaR) (also known as expected shortfall (ES)), for example, see F\"{o}llmer and Schied (2016) or Wang and Ziegel (2021).
+Such a function $g$ is called a distortion function, and the composition $g \circ P$ of $g$ and $P$ is call a distorted probability.
+It is well known that the distortion risk measure includes VaR and ES (also known as conditional value at risk (CVaR)), for instance, see F\"{o}llmer and Schied (2016) or Wang and Ziegel (2021).

-In this paper, a random variable $X \in \sX$ represents a random loss of a financial position or a claim in insurance.
-Since one would more likely concern its loss, and for the sake of simplicity of presentation, throughout the body text of this paper, we assume that the loss random variable $X$ is non-negative, i.e. $X \in \sX_+.$ In the appendix, we will briefly address the general case of $X \in \sX.$